-Impact: Full buildout of the Project (1.2 million square feet of light industrial uses in emissions impacts.

-Option 1 and 728,000 square feet of light industrial uses in Phase 2 of Option 2) after 2020 would result in significant and unavoidable GHG site.
+- Impact: Full buildout of the Project (1.2 million square feet of light industrial uses in Option 1 and 728,000 square feet of light industrial uses in Phase 2 of Option 2) after 2020 would result in significant and unavoidable GHG emissions impacts. - Mitigation: None. - Finding: The current planning application is a request for a data center on the project site.
 Construction of the data center (Phase 1 of Option 2) would be completed prior to 2020 in accordance to the Greenhouse Gas (GHG) Reduction Strategy identified in the Envision 2040 General Plan and, therefore, would not result in significant GHG emissions impacts.
 It is reasonably foreseeable that full buildout of light industrial development under Option 1 and 2 would be completed after 2020.
 The City's adopted GHG Reduction Strategy covers projects through 2020, and projects constructed after 2020 would be required to comply with the City's GHG-Reduction Strategy in effect at the time of permit approval.
 It is anticipated, however, that full buildout of light industrial development on the 64.59-acre site could result in significant and unavoidable GHG emissions impacts based on the findings in the 2040 General Plan Final Program EIR as supplemented.
 (Significant and Unavoidable Impact)